Skip to main content

 APOE haplotype

 The two APOE SNPs (rs429358 + rs7412) are automatically resolved into standard haplotype notation — ε2, ε3, or ε4 — rather than shown as raw genotypes.
-Your APOE status appears prominently at the top of the Genetics dashboard section.
+Your APOE status appears prominently in the Genome lens and in dashboard genetics summaries.

 Effect tiers